 When I lived in various Asian countries growing up, I was the majority.
 Everything felt normal.
-But when I arrived in Virginia as a high school freshman, the contrasting reality of being a minority instead of a majority became clearly apparent.
+But when I arrived in Virginia as a high school freshman in 1991, the contrasting reality of being a minority instead of a majority became apparent.

 I feared being pigeon holed as an Asian guy who was only an academic.
 Therefore, I worked extra hard on my athletics.
 I also went to a liberal arts school to become a more well-rounded person.

 It took forever to get to 5.0 in tennis, but I was determined, even as a player with zero weapons.
-Now, I joke with my tennis buddies who poke fun of my ranking and say, “4.0 ability + 6.0 mind = 5.0 baby!”
+Now, I joke with my tennis buddies who poke fun of my ranking.
+They clearly don’t believe I belong at the 5.0 level, despite the computer algorithm keeping me there since 2016.
+Now, my favorite retort is, “I’ve got 4.0 ability with a 6.0 mind baby!”

-I wasn’t going to let my minority status in America keep me from achieving the lifestyle I wanted.
+I wasn’t going to let being a minority in America keep me from achieving the lifestyle I wanted.
 But growing up, I feared society would never let me be who I really wanted to become.
 I just wanted a chance.

 Ever since I lived in Malaysia as a 11-13 year old, I’ve been hyper aware of the haves and the have-nots.
 To see some of my friends live so poorly really wigged me out as a kid.
 I often questioned why life was so unfair for so many people.